-In accordance with Public Law 111-352, the Government Performance and Results Modernization Act of 2010 (GPRA Modernization Act of 2010), and Public Law 103-62, the Government Performance and Results Act (GPRA) of 1993, the Review Commission revised its strategic plan for the period FY 2018 through FY 2022.
-The revised plan focuses on four goals: (1) promptly and fairly resolving the cases before it, including reducing the average age of Review-level cases; (2) enhancing transparency of its operations; (3) promoting organizational excellence; and (4) managing agency resources in a manner that instills public trust.
+In accordance with Public Law 111-352, the Government Performance and Results Modernization Act of 2010 (GPRA Modernization Act of 2010) and Public Law 103-62, the Government Performance and Results Act (GPRA) of 1993, the Review Commission's Strategic Plan for FY 2018 through FY 2022 focuses on four goals: (1) Promptly and fairly resolving the cases before it, including reducing the average age of Review-level cases; (2) Enhancing transparency of its operations; (3) Promoting organizational excellence; and (4) Managing agency resources in a manner that instills public trust.
 It also identifies innovative and comprehensive strategies to achieve strategic goals and objectives.
-The Review Commission's Strategic Plan for FY 2018 - 2022 includes the following goals and outcomes related to this function:
+The Strategic Plan includes the following goals and outcomes related to this function:

 Public Service Goal Outcome Goals Promptly and fairly resolving cases, including reducing the average age of cases pending at the agency.
-Develop and implement case management practices that will minimize the average age of all pending ALJ-level cases.
-Ensure that a significant proportion of both complex and non-complex cases at the ALJ level are resolved within one year to 20 months from docketing.3 Provide training opportunities to (1) ALJs and (2) all attorneys and support staff, in order to enhance their capabilities on technical and legal issues, legal writing, ethics, and technology and case management.
+Develop and implement case management practices that will minimize the average age of all pending ALJ level cases.
+Ensure that a significant proportion of both complex and non-complex cases at the ALJ level are resolved within one year to 20 months from docketing.
+Provide training opportunities to (1) ALJs and (2) all attorneys and support staff, in order to enhance their capabilities on technical and legal issues, legal writing, ethics, and technology and case management.